dwhiffing/fury/content/aar/nf/nf39_aj/body.md

 extreme low altitude, before turning, pulling up the mountain and flashing into view.
-Mavericks away, then a sudden hard turn (as hard as an A-6 can) and a desperate dive down into the valley again because the SA-10 on the next mountain over had just lit up\!
+Mavericks away, then a sudden hard turn (as hard as an A-6 can) and a desperate dive down into the valley again because the SA-10 on the next mountain over had just lit up!
 The SAMs went roaring overhead while the damaged SA-12s burned cheerfully.
 It took a couple of Maverick strikes to finish the battery off, but the loss of that SA-12 was well worth it, because by this time I was starting to run low on